saverymax/EZ-BART/README.md

 EZ-BART will run on either Windows or Linux, but the installation for anaconda varies per platform.
 For windows, you can download the installer [here](https://docs.anaconda.com/anaconda/install/windows/) and follow the prompts.

-Note that this install works *only* for running inference.
-For training, see below.
+Note that this install works *only* for running inference on a CPU.
+For training on a GPU, see below.
+Additionally, you can run inference on a GPU, which will be faster.
+See the training instructions for the GPU install.
 ```
 git clone https://github.com/saverymax/EZ-BART.git
 cd EZ-BART